ubarni/dbus-shelly-1pm-Plus-Shore-Power/README.md

 ⚠️ Check configuration after that - because service is already installed an running and with wrong connection data (host, username, pwd) you will spam the log-file

 ### Change config.ini
-Within the project there is a file `/data/dbus-shelly-1pm-pvinverter01/config.ini` or `/data/dbus-shelly-1pm-pvinverter02/config.ini` or `/data/dbus-shelly-1pm-pvinverter03/config.ini` - just change the values - most important is the deviceinstance, custom name and phase under "DEFAULT" and host, username and password in section "ONPREMISE".
+Within the project there is a file `/data/dbus-shelly-plus-1pm-shore-power/config.ini` - just change the values - most important is the deviceinstance, custom name and host, username and password in section "SHELLY".
 More details below:

 | Section  | Config vlaue | Explanation |